AIXjing/cs61b-sp21-s9165/proj2/gitlet-design.md

 #### Basic element of CommitNode

 - Commit
+- isHEAD
 - CommitNode (mainNode) pointing to the parent commitNode if on the main branch
 - CommitNode (stepNode) pointing to the parent commiteNode if on the other branch

 #### Functions

 1. addLast: add commitNode from the last commitNode
+2. setHEADTo: change the HEAD of the parent commit to false when a new commit incurs.
+   The HEAD in the new commit will also be true.

 ### Class 2 - Commit